lytics/inflight/Readme.md

 completed.
 The CallGroupCompletion func can be thought of as a finalizer where one can gather errors and/or results from the function calls.

+Helpful when you want to map out operations to multiple go routines, and then have the set of operations reduced when all have completed.

  Example Usage:
 ```go
 package main